AIDS Healthcare Foundation: Advocacy for reducing drug prices

-In March 2008, AHF petitioned drug manufacturers including Abbott, Boehringer Ingelheim, Bristol-Myers Squibb, Gilead, GSK, Merck, Pfizer, Roche and Tibotec to freeze the price of their HIV drugs in the U.S, stating that as a result of regular drug price increases "HIV/AIDS assistance programs will essentially be flat funded and unable to provide access to additional people in need of lifesaving drugs."
+In 2008, AHF petitioned drug manufacturers including Abbott, Boehringer Ingelheim, Bristol-Myers Squibb, Gilead, GSK, Merck, Pfizer, Roche and Tibotec to freeze the price of their HIV drugs in the U.S, stating that as a result of regular drug price increases "HIV/AIDS assistance programs will essentially be flat funded and unable to provide access to additional people in need of lifesaving drugs."

-In September 2013, AHF filed a lawsuit in California against GSK alleging that the company "... failed to fully satisfy its obligations with respect to discounts for drugs it sold to AIDS Healthcare Foundation over a period of many years," under the 340B Drug Pricing Program, a federal drug discount program designed to stretch scarce federal resources as far as possible for community healthcare providers such as AHF.
+In 2013, AHF filed a lawsuit in California against GSK alleging that the company "... failed to fully satisfy its obligations with respect to discounts for drugs it sold to AIDS Healthcare Foundation over a period of many years," under the 340B Drug Pricing Program, a federal drug discount program designed to stretch scarce federal resources as far as possible for community healthcare providers such as AHF.
 The organization is a participant in the 340B Program, claiming it improves the "clinical outcomes of vulnerable Americans" while "cost[ing] the American taxpayer nothing."
 AHF has criticized pharmaceutical companies for opposing the 340B Program, saying it is critical for access to healthcare in rural areas.

+In January 2025, AHF won a $10 million anti-trust ruling against Prime Therapeutics, with an arbitrator determining that the company violated federal and state anti-trust laws against AHF and independent pharmacies.
+Prime was found to have engaged in horizontal price-fixing with Cigna’s pharmacy benefit manager, Express Scripts.

+In January 2026, AHF sued the state of Florida after its Department of Health changed the eligibility requirements for the AIDS Drug Assistance Program (ADAP), the state's prescription medication assistance program for people living with HIV/AIDS.
+The move jeopardized ADAP access for thousands of Floridians.
+In May 2026, Florida lawmakers reached a deal to reverse the changes and restore funding for the program.
+Esteban Wood, AHF director of advocacy and legislative affairs, said, "Florida’s health department walked away from people living with HIV.
+Lawmakers brought them back."